 - Log into the SL7 test node, sl7.brc.berkeley.edu, to try out all software, packages, modules, scripts, etc. that you use on the cluster by submitting jobs typical of your workflow to the savio2_knl or the savio2_1080ti partition or the savio2 partition with this option --reservation=sl7testing.
 Identify any issues you encounter, and request assistance of the BRC team if you are unable to resolve issues yourself.

 - Review the SL7 module farm to familiarize yourself with where the packages & modules you use can be found in the new module hierarchy.

 BRC staff will be contacting each group on Savio (both condo contributors and FCA groups) in the coming months to check in on how preparation for the SL7 migration is progressing.
 BRC staff are happy to provide support where needed.
 If you run into any difficulties with preparing your software and/or scripts for SL7, please e-mail us at email@example.com.

 Getting help with the SL7 upgrade

 BRC staff are preparing a guide to installing software on the cluster that may be useful to consult as you recompile your software.
 For hands-on assistance, you can drop by our weekly office hours Wednesdays from 1:30-3:00 pm or Thursdays 9:30-11:30 am at the Academic Innovation Studio (117 Dwinelle).
-We will also be holding a number of software installation clinics throughout the fall, and will announce dates and times on this web page and in e-mails to BRC users.
 You can also e-mail us at firstname.lastname@example.org; please be patient with us if it takes a couple days for a response.